A big white house is covered in lights and decorations with snow, reminding you to take simple steps to deter break-ins when gone for the holidays

 The winter holidays are a prime time to get away — and unfortunately, they’re also a prime time for break-and-enters.
 Whether you’re trekking up to a cabin in the woods for a cozy family Christmas or heading back to your childhood home for Hanukkah, keep your own house safe and secure by following these simple steps:

 3. Don’t be a showoff.
-Leaving piles of empty gift bags in your recycling bin — or even worse, leaving the box from that brand new TV or PlayStation at the side of the road — is basically an advertisement telling potential burglars that there’s a bunch of nice new stuff inside your home that’s begging to be stolen.
+Leaving piles of empty gift bags in your recycling bin — or even worse, leaving the box from that brand new TV or PlayStation at the side of the road — is an advertisement telling potential burglars that there’s a bunch of nice new stuff inside your home that’s begging to be stolen.
 Place empty gift bags and boxes in black garbage bags before leaving them outdoors.

-4. Do be alarmed.
-If you travel often (or if you just have lots of stuff you want to protect all year long), consider having a company-monitored or self-monitored home security system installed in your home.
+4. Invest in a security system.
+If you travel often (or if you have lots of stuff you want to protect all year long), consider having a company-monitored or self-monitored home security system installed in your home.
 This doesn’t come without a price tag, but it sure can pay off in the long run — and it could even get you a discount on home insurance.
+A doorbell camera you can monitor from your phone (like Ring for example) can also provide extra peace of mind while you’re away and help police track down a suspect if your home is broken into.

 If you’re planning to head out of town for the holidays, know that your home insurance policy likely has your fancy new gifts (and the rest of your stuff) covered.
 But if you have any questions or want to update your coverage at any time, be sure to talk to your group’s insurance broker.
 And before you go away this holiday season, take a little time to learn even more ways you can protect your home while you’re not there.